newtoncodes/docker-hive/README.md

 The nodejs based cli app is just to make our life easier, installing the full pack and updating it.

-**This is not a fun project, it's heavily used in my production setups.**
+**This is not a fun project, it's meant for production use.**

 ### Features

 - Full monitoring stack.
 - Expose all hive management ports only on over a VPN.
-- Sync iptables rules over the whole swarm without logging in on all nodes.
+- Sync iptables rules over the whole swarm without logging in on all nodes (encrypted).
 - **Not having to remember lots of commands and settings**, everything comes out of the box.

 ### Swarm management and monitoring